fongc123/notes/Machine Learning/Regression.md

 The learning rate does not need to be fixed and can be optimized in each iteration. <span style = "color:lightblue">Adaptive learning rate methods</span> include Adam and RMSprop.

 ## Code Template
 A code template for creating a linear regression model is shown below.
-Although there may be a few adjustments, the template is applicable to other machine learning problems as well.
+Although there may be a few adjustments, the template is applicable to other machine learning problems (e.g., classification) as well.

 ```python
 import torch